-Due to its interplay with, and potential effect on existing zoning ordinance provisions, as well as the proposed imposition of restrictions upon land use and landowners, the proposed bill involving the mining of sand must be considered a land use moratorium which must be appropriately vetted via the process in place for the establishment of zoning laws and regulations.
+Due to its interplay with, and potential effect on existing zoning ordinance provisions,1 as well as the proposed imposition of restrictions upon land use and landowners, the proposed bill involving the mining of sand must be considered a land use moratorium which must be appropriately vetted via the process in place for the establishment of zoning laws and regulations.
+Mere removal of language/terms including "excavating" and "stockpiling" from this latest draft and replacement of the same with generic language such as "removing" does not in and of itself excuse this proposed measure from proper review pursuant to and consistent with zoning laws and processes.